 2. Make sure your purchase contract is registered with the local tax office

 It is advisable registering the PPC with the Land Registry (Conservatoria registry).
-This establishes a significant guarantee in the buyer’s favour against possible Seller’s creditors.
+This establishes a significant guarantee in the buyer’s favor against possible Seller’s creditors.

 3. Sometimes, it pays to ask for a second opinion